 So, Is Tea Safe For Mania-Prone People?

 I choose to drink one cup of matcha tea in the early afternoon.
 In doing so, I can incorporate a delicious, hot drink into my day and slightly enhance my focus, without suffering any marked personality changes.
-Matcha tea also offers a plethora of health benefits and is truly a "superfood", though that term is certainly overused.
+Matcha tea also offers a plethora of health benefits and is truly a 'superfood', though that term is certainly overused.

-The bottom line is that no one who is prone to manic mood states or sensitive to caffeine can drink coffee; the dose of caffeine it carries is too high, and it doesn't contain natural "calming" compounds (found in tea) that balance the excitatory neurotransmitter activity that the drug induces.
+The bottom line is that no one who is prone to manic mood states or sensitive to caffeine can drink coffee; the dose of caffeine it carries is too high, and it doesn't contain natural anxiolytic compounds (found in tea) that balance the excitatory neurotransmitter activity that the drug induces.

 Through experimentation, you can determine whether or not you can incorporate tea (black, green or matcha) into your life without wreaking havoc on your personality and natural workflow.
-However, the most important thing to be aware of is that any mood-boost that you experience from even a low dose of caffeine is not only fake and ephemeral but also detrimental to your sleep cycle, personality and energy levels.
+However, the most important thing to be aware of is that any mood-boost that you experience from even a low dose of caffeine is not only synthetic and ephemeral but also detrimental to your sleep cycle, personality and your energy levels.

 A delicious, softly stimulating matcha tea that I recommend